-This Columbia 360 label pressing has KILLER sound on both sides and the vinyl is about as quiet as any of these 360 Label pressings can be found.
+This Columbia 360 label pressing has AMAZING SOUND ON BOTH SIDES and the vinyl is about as quiet as any of these 360 Label pressings can be found!

 Another in our series of Home Audio Exercises with advice on what you should be listening for when critically evaluating your copy (or ours) of the album.

 Want to hear what the best copies of Mr. Tambourine Man can do?
 Play Chimes of Freedom, one of the best sounding tracks on side two, if not THE best.
 Listen to how breathy Jim (later Roger) McGuinn’s vocals are.
 Byrds records almost never sound like that.